MCHX Iron Condor Strategy

 - What is a iron condor on MCHX?

 - A iron condor on MCHX is the iron condor strategy applied to MCHX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With MCHX stock trading near $1.65, the strikes shown on this page are snapped to the nearest listed MCHX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MCHX stock at $1.85 on the most recent close, the strikes shown on this page are snapped to the nearest listed MCHX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are MCHX iron condor max profit and max loss calculated?